filecoin-project/filecoin-docs/nodes/lite-nodes/spin-up-a-lite-node.md

     The result field is the public key for our address.
 The private key is stored within our lite-node.

-3. Set the new address as the default wallet for our lite-node, reminder to replace the Bearer token with our auth key `eyJhbGc...` and the `"params"` value with the wallet address returned from the previous command:
+3. Set the new address as the default wallet for our lite-node, reminder to replace the Bearer token with our auth key `eyJhbGc...` and the `"params"` value with the wallet address, `f1vuc4...`, returned from the previous command:

     ```shell
     curl -X POST '127.0.0.1:1234/rpc/v0' \